FatGarfield777/FUNBLOCKER/README.md

 # FUNBLOCKER
-A single bookmarklet to rule them all.
+A single userscript to rule them all.